 “Come on!”
 Leviasen yelled as he and Julianne fluttered above them.

 “Take our hands!”
 Jules hollered.

 “What about our bags?”
 Darius asked, looking at Malique.

 “I don’t give a fuck about that crap,” Malique growled.

 “Akira’s sword,” Darius whispered.

 “She had it on her when she was tossed off the ship,” Malique mumbled.

-Darius sighed as he looked down at the ship, which was sinking fast.
+Darius sighed and looked down at the ship, which was sinking fast.
 “What about the Trolls?” he asked, looking back up at them.

 “Pen already picked them up,” Levi informed them.

 “Let’s go, Brother,” Malique said, holding his hand out to Darius.